-UPDATED 5/13/13: Probably my favorite radio set.
-The “COOL METER” is Pegged on this one… Used extensively from the early 1960′s through the 1970′s and beyond by US military Special Forces worldwide, Navy PTF boats and others, it did the job well.
+UPDATED 11/22/13: Probably my favorite radio set despite its few quirks.
+The “COOL METER” is Pegged on this one… Used extensively from the early 1960′s through the 1970′s and beyond by US military & Special Forces worldwide, Navy PTF boats and other Line units, it did the job well.
 In direct lineage from the WWII SSTR-1 set used by the OSS, it includes a “mystique factor” second to none..

-Extremely rugged and designed with parachute drops in mind, they were built to withstand lengthy burial in the ground as part of an equipment cache, these radios have a Cool Factor 36.6 db higher than any plastic RiceBox ever made by KenYaeIc.
-They were, and are extremely reliable, fun and quite EMP-proof.
-GRC-109′s will be operational and operating LOOOONG after those custom LCD displays and proprietary microscopic microprocessors flame out in all those modern, boring appliances.
+Extremely rugged and designed with parachute drops in mind, they were built to withstand lengthy burial in the ground or even under water as part of an equipment cache.
+These “Black Radios” have a Cool Factor 36.6 db higher than any plastic RiceBox ever made by KenYaeIc.
+They were, and are extremely reliable, rugged and quite EMP-proof.
+GRC-109′s will be operational and operating LOOOONG after those custom LCD displays and proprietary microscopic microprocessors flame out in all those modern, boring “computers with antennas”.